litexlang/litex-official-documents/Tutorial/Appendix_Keywords.md

-# Keywords: Everything Happens Around Them
+# Appendix: Keywords: Everything Happens Around Them

 _Design and programming are human activities; forget that and all is lost._